ava-vs/ailocks-ai2ai/docs/AI2AI_Network_en.md

 - **Ailok Groups:** Ability to combine Ailoks into groups with roles (Family, Friends, Team, etc.) for joint tasks and intents.
 - **Reminders:** Customisable reminders via Ailok (via integration or proprietary service)
 - **Interactive Onboarding with Ailok:** Create gamified onboarding where the user's Ailok guides them through key features by giving them small tasks.
 For completing these tasks, the user receives their first XP and achievements, which immediately engages them in the assistant's evolution process.
 - **Proactive suggestions in chat:** During a dialogue with the user, Ailok can analyse their messages and, if it detects a potential task, proactively suggest creating an intention.
-For example, the phrase ‘need to make a logo’ will trigger the button ‘Create an intention to search for a designer?’.
+For example, the phrase 'need to make a logo' will trigger the button 'Create an intention to search for a designer?'.
-- **‘Ailok of the Day’ showcase:** Daily or weekly showcase of the most successful or unique Ailok profile on the main page.
+- **'Ailok of the Day' showcase:** Daily or weekly showcase of the most successful or unique Ailok profile on the main page.
 This will add a competitive element and motivate users to develop their assistants.
 - **Existing Solutions and Best Solutions:** Upon user request, Ailok offers Existing Solutions (on a free plan) and Best Solutions (on paid plans) for a given task.

 ### Strategic Recommendations